Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Experimental Validation

 Results for VisDA task is presented in Table~\ref{table:tabDA5}.
 We observe a significant boost in performance for VisDA task.
-From inspecting Tables~1--5, we conclude that there is no single method with the best performance on all the tasks.
+From inspecting Tables~1--5, we conclude that there is no single UDA method with the best performance on all the tasks.
 This is natural because these datasets are diverse in terms of difficulty, cross-domain gap, dataset size, label-pollution, etc, and any particular method may be more vulnerable in special cases.
-However, we note that although these UDA methods should serve an upperbound for SMAUI- as a sequential model adaptation method- SMAUI works reasonably well on all these tasks with state-of-the-art performance on many of the tasks.
+However, we note that although these UDA methods should serve an upperbound for SMAUI, SMAUI works reasonably well on all the domain adaptation tasks.
 These results demonstrate that although our motivation was to address sequential model adaptation, SMAUI can also be used as a standard joint training UDA algorithm with competitive results.
-Note that SMAUI mostly outperforms the recently developed source-free UDA methods.
-Hence, it can also be used as a source-free UDA algorithm to preserve privacy.
-We hope that emergence of sequential model adaptation methods would allow comparing our results against more similar methods.
+Moreover, it can also be used as a source-free domain adaptation algorithm for preserving privacy~\cite{stan2021privacy} and multi-source UDA \cite{stan2021secure}.